puzzle/delivery-pipeline-concept/stages/01-build/README.md

 * collect test results
 * collect test coverage

-Failing unit tests will not stop the pipeline.
+Failing unit tests will not stop the execution of the step.
+This to collect the test results of all tests at the end of the step.
 Any non passing test must change the status of this step to unstable.

+Stop the pipeline if the step status returns unstable (failing unit tests).

 Testing guidelines: [test pyramid](../../best-practices.md#testing)